a-h-ismail/libtmsolve/README.md

 # Introduction
 libtmsolve is a math library for expression evaluation, basic manipulation of matrices and some other useful features.

-The most important feature is the ability to parse an expression into a structure called `math_expr`, which allows reuse, supports variable operands and function calls.
+The most useful feature is the ability to parse an expression into a structure called `math_expr`, which allows reuse, supports variable operands and function calls.

 # Basic use
 To simply evaluate an expression and get the answer: